Moringen concentration camp: Juvenile camp, June 1940 – April 1945

-In March 1940 Heinrich Himmler, concerned about rising juvenile delinquency, proposed a new system of "youth custody"; in Autumn 1940 it was furthered by the Ministry of Defence.
+In March 1940 Himmler, concerned about rising juvenile delinquency, proposed a new system of "youth custody"; in autumn 1940 it was furthered by the Ministry of Defence.
 In June 1940 Moringen was repopulated again, this time as a juvenile concentration camp (Jugendschutzlager), housing male prisoners from 13 to 22 years of age.
 Punishable activities ranged from true crime to jazz music; the Swing Kids from Hamburg, in particular, were subject to mass arrests as of June 1942; between 40 and 70 of them ended in concentration camps, including Moringen.
 One of these kids, Heinz Lord, later survived the sinking of Cap Arcona, emigrated to the United States and became Secretary-General of World Medical Association; he died at the age of 43 of heart failure linked to his captivity and torture.

 Camp commander, SS Sturmbannführer Karl Dieter reported to RSHA Reichskriminalpolizeiamt and supervised a force of 85 SS guards.
 The complete system of "youth custody" was created by Himmler in 1943 and 1944.
 Other camps set up according to the same model were Uckermark concentration camp for girls and young women (near Ravensbrück); Polen-Jugendverwahrlager Litzmannstadt in Łódź for Polish youths (established 1942 to prevent mixing of Poles and Germans in the same camps), where approximately 500 died; Weissensee (Berlin) (September 1943) and Volpriehausen (July 1944).

 Moringen became the first juvenile camp where prisoners were assigned to barracks based on their biological characteristics according to Robert Ritter's theory of racial hygiene.
 The barracks or huts were carefully designed to fit into Ritter's "criminally-biological" scheme of things.
 Prisoners could hope to be released provided that they progress through the system until reaching the Block der Erziehungsfähigen – a barrack for those "ready for discharge", usually to military service.
 By October 1943, the first batch was released, 26 of 276 prisoners, including five to Reichsarbeitsdienst.
 Those who did not "progress" sufficiently to the authorities' satisfaction were relegated to the barracks for "nuisances" and "the incapable".
 Most were sterilized and sent to "ordinary" concentration camps on their eighteenth birthday.

 Himmler's system ultimately failed to produce the desired deterrent effect, and "asocial-criminal rather than political-opposition" (in Himmler's words) youth "cliques" or gangs continued to spread.
 By the time the Allies liberated the camp on April 9, 1945, an estimated 1,400 boys had passed through the camp.
 The exact number of deaths remains unknown, but 56 are known to have died inside the camp.